pranoyr/cnn-lstm/README.md

 Also specifiy
 --n_classes <num_classes>. num_classes = Number of labels in your dataset.

+All the weights will be saved to the snapshots folder

 ## Tensorboard Visualisation(Training for 4 labels from UCF-101 Dataset)
 ![alt text](https://github.com/pranoyr/cnn-lstm/blob/master/images/Screenshot%202020-08-13%20at%205.54.36%20PM.png)